MySQL Enterprise Authentication

-- MySQL External Authentication for PAM - Enables you to configure MySQL to use PAM to authenticate users via PAMs for various authentication methods, such as Linux passwords or an LDAP directory.
+- MySQL External Authentication for PAM - Enables you to configure MySQL to use Linux PAMs (Pluggable Authentication Modules) to authenticate users via PAMs for various authentication methods, such as Linux passwords or an LDAP directory.

 - MySQL External Authentication for Windows - Enables you to configure MySQL to use native Windows services to authenticate client connections.
 Users who have logged in to Windows can connect from MySQL client programs to the server based on the token information in their environment without specifying an additional password.